A Luxury Discovery of Ireland

 Savour your last breakfast aboard as the train returns to Dublin, where you disembark for your onward journey.

-The Irish National Stud and Gardens symbolises all that is great about County Kildare, the beating heart of Ireland's thoroughbred horse industry.
-Enjoy a tour to marvel at the grace and splendour of these horses at close quarters.
-Within the grounds are the famous Japanese gardens, created between 1906 and 1910.
-The gardens trace the passage of a soul from birth to death and beyond.
+Enjoy a private transfer from Dublin to Ballyfin via the Irish National Stud and Gardens, which symbolise all that is great about County Kildare, the beating heart of Ireland’s thoroughbred horse industry.
+Take a private tour to marvel at the grace and splendour of these horses at close quarters.
+Also within the grounds are the famous Japanese gardens, created between 1906 and 1910, which trace the passage of a soul from birth to death and beyond.

 The Ancient East